 Long term sickness absence: final considerations

-- Will the employee be more at risk of injury, illness or disability when they return to work after a period of sickness absence?
-This may well lead to the necessity to carry out a risk assessment
+Health and Safety at Work Act 1974 | – Will the employee be more at risk of injury, illness, or disability when returning to work after a period of sickness absence?
+This may require a risk assessment. |

-- Does the employee’s illness or injury link in with any trend in sickness absence in the related workplace?
-Should an investigation be carried out to ascertain wider issues or risks?
+– Does the employee’s illness or injury indicate a trend in sickness absence in the workplace?
+Should an investigation be carried out to identify wider issues or risks? | |

-- Have adjustments been made to the employee’s duties, workplace or working conditions to assist their return to work?
+– Have adjustments been made to the employee’s duties, workplace, or working conditions to assist their return to work? | |

-- Has the employer been treating fairly and without discrimination?
+Employment Act 2002 (Dispute Regulations) 2004 | – Has the employer treated the employee fairly and without discrimination? |

-- Have all the correct procedures been followed and investigations made before dismissing an employee on the grounds of ill health?
+and Employment Rights Act 1996 | – Have all correct procedures been followed, and investigations conducted, before dismissing an employee on the grounds of ill health? |

-- Has the employee been discriminated against because of their disability and been treated less favourably than employees who do not have a disability?
+Disability Discrimination Act and Equality Act 2010 | – Has the employee been discriminated against because of their disability, and treated less favourably than employees without a disability? |

-- Has a disabled employee been offered reasonable adjustments to their working conditions so that they may return to work?
+– Has a disabled employee been offered reasonable adjustments to their working conditions to facilitate their return to work? |

 Need assistance?